So what size TV do I need?

 If you plan to use a stand mount, be sure to measure the cabinet’s length and width.
 Today’s flat screens are much lighter, but it’s still a good idea to know how much weight your cabinet can support.

-The average flat screen weighs around 45 lbs.
+All modern TVs have an aspect ratio of 16:9 and the average flat screen weighs around 45 lbs.
 However, the weight increases and decreases rapidly based on display style and screen size.
 Edge-lit LEDs are the lightest models, with an Ultra HDTV being the heaviest.

 A mid-sized LED could weigh as low as 25 lbs.
 On the other end of the spectrum, 75″ Ultra HD resolution QLED or OLED weights an average of around 50+ lbs.